HaddyMiSol/HaddyMiSol/README.md

 ### Hi there 👋

-I am a skilled Data Analyst with experience in data extraction and mining, data cleaning, data analysis and data visualization using different approaches and tools.
+I am a skilled Data Analyst with experience in data extraction, mining, cleaning, analytics and data visualization using different approaches and tools.

 - I am comfortable with working with data from different data source and making inferential deductions from analysis.